 There are many variables to consider when making a land purchase.
-Often times there are many things people will over look.
-Buying land in about more than just location.
+Often times, there are many things people overlook.
+Buying land is about more than just location.

 - Does the property have a clear title?
 Liens and other encumbrances can cause a big headache if they aren’t dealt with before closing.

 - Zoning.
 Sure, your land might be zoned residential today, but what if there is a zoning change planned for the future?
 Make sure you know of any potential zoning changes so you don’t get stuck with land you can’t use.